by Kara-Leah Grant

 Hell yes – dangerous to your ego.
 Dangerous to your world view.
 Dangerous to your fixed sense of identity.
 Yes, yes and yes – dangerous all round!

-Because, as Nancy, author of the article All in your mind, reminds us, inner peace isn’t the aim of meditation – the aim of meditation is self-realization.
+Because, as the author reminds us, inner peace isn’t the aim of meditation – the aim of meditation is self-realization.

 This is dangerous as all hell – to your mind and to your illusions and delusions about life.